SoftInstigate/restheart-website/index.md

 cd restheart-cloud-starter-ng
 npm install

-# 2. point it at your free service: paste the service URL from its Connect page
+# 2. point it at your free RESTHeart Cloud service: paste its URL from the Connect page
 #    into src/environments/environment.dev.ts

-# 3. set the service up from the file in the repo (accounts, sign-up, your origin)
+# 3. configure the cloud service with rhc, the RESTHeart Cloud CLI (accounts, sign-up, your origin)
 npm install -g @restheart-cloud/cli rhc login                  # paste a personal access token from cloud.restheart.com rhc setup --srv <srvId>    # the six characters at the start of your service URL